 Carriacou Grenada Travel Guide

-A moderate difficulty hike with a steady climb to the isle's highest point (approx. 955 feet / 291 meters).
+A reasonable difficulty hike with a steady climb to the isle's highest point (approx. 955 feet / 291 meters).
 The effort is well rewarded with panoramic views of Carriacou, Petit Martinique, and the Grenadines.
 The return trip typically takes 1-2 hours.
 Wear sturdy shoes and bring water.

 This has a simple, flat walk through the mangrove ecosystem, creating opportunities for bird watching and observing this important natural habitat.